grandstaish/paperparcel/README.md

 }
 ```

-Then our annotation can be used to opt-in specific fields like so:
+Then our `@Expose` annotation can be used to include individual fields like so:

 ```java
 @PaperParcel